carbon-language/carbon-lang/clang/docs/ClangLinkerWrapper.rst

 linked device images for offloading.
 It scans the linker's input for embedded device offloading data stored in sections ``.llvm.offloading.<triple>.<arch>`` and extracts it as a temporary file.
 The extracted device files will then be passed to a device linking job to create a final device image.
+The sections will also be stripped and the resulting file passed back to the host linker.

 Usage
 =====